If you do email marketing, and you haven’t heard of Aweber and ConvertKit, you’re missing out on two of the best email responders in the business…

 Example: you can have a generic sign-up form on your site for capturing email.
 Once a subscriber signs-up, you can send them a welcome email and ask them what they’re interested in – is it Apples, Oranges, Pears, or Pineapple?

 You then make tags for each selection, these are easily assigned by adding clickable links inside the email, and when clicked ConvertKit will automatically filter the subscribers from your email into their designated tags folders which allows for more specific, targeted emails.

 Make sense?
 This is how it works at a basic level.
 But the concept is truly innovative versus the standard list-based approach.
-Once you have a load of tags, you can then organise them into Segments.
+Once you have a load of tags, you can then organize them into Segments.
 From here, you’re free to send emails to groups of your subscribers in Segments as well as targeting them using specific tags.

 You can also have multiple subscribers in multiple Tags and Segments too.
 As noted earlier, ConvertKit is ALL about subscriber management.
 It isn’t list-orientated.
 It’s about getting the most from ALL your subscribers by giving you the tools to find out what they want to hear about and what they don’t…

-For me, this is just a much simpler (and way more effective) way of organising and communicating information to your email list.
+For me, this is just a much simpler (and way more effective) way of organizing and communicating information to your email list.
 People ONLY hear from you when you’re sending stuff they’re interested in, and this means less unsubscribes, higher open rates, and more conversions.